ambaxter/bbolt-rs/README.md

 ## To Refactor

 ### src/tx.rs
-- [ ] API allows commit for TxRwRef
+- [x] API allows commit for TxRwRef
+- [ ] Move tx stats in db.allocate to tx.allocate

 ### src/nodes.rs
 - [ ] We have at least 3 different functions to write inodes